TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/plugins/golang/go-development-flow.md

 cd -
 ```

-The following snippets provide you with a way to:
+The following snippet provides you with a way to get the exact Go version used by Gateway from it's [go.mod](https://github.com/TykTechnologies/tyk/blob/release-5.3.6/go.mod#L3) file:

-- `go mod edit -json go.mod | jq -r .Go` - get the go version from the gateway [go.mod](https://github.com/TykTechnologies/tyk/blob/release-5.3.6/go.mod#L3) file
+- `go mod edit -json go.mod | jq -r .Go` (e.g. `1.22.7`)

 This should be used to ensure the version matches between gateway and the plugin.
-The commit is used to `go get` the dependency in later steps.

 To summarize what was done: